 - 1. How is the project maintaining a live risk register and is there evidence risks are being proactively managed, and remains realistic? - 2.
-How well is the risk allocation between the government and contractor serving the needs of the project? - 3.
-How does the management of project risk demonstrate a collaborative and cooperative approach within the bounds of the commercial structure? - 4.
-What are the key risks to the realisation of benefits outlined in the Final Business Case and how are these being mitigated? - 5.
-Is the schedule agreed and transparent with a common understanding of time contingencies and who owns and manages the float? - 6.
-To what extent is the progress of the design process (including sign-off) adding risk to the on-time or on-cost delivery of the project? - 7.
-To what extent is the project on-track to be delivered to budget and what are the major risks to onbudget completion? - 8.
-To what extent is the project on-track to be delivered to time and what are the major risks to on-time completion? - 9.
-What operational or whole-of-life risks have emerged or changed during the delivery of the project? - 10.
+Could you share examples of when project staff promptly escalated specific project risks and critical issues to senior management and how does the organisation measure and encourage transparency and courage in these situations? - 3.
+How well is the risk allocation between the government and contractor serving the needs of the project? - 4.
+How does the management of project risk demonstrate a collaborative and cooperative approach within the bounds of the commercial structure? - 5.
+What are the key risks to the realisation of benefits outlined in the Final Business Case and how are these being mitigated? - 6.
+Is the schedule agreed and transparent with a common understanding of time contingencies and who owns and manages the float? - 7.
+To what extent is the progress of the design process (including sign-off) adding risk to the on-time or on-cost delivery of the project? - 8.
+To what extent is the project on-track to be delivered to budget and what are the major risks to on-budget completion? - 9.
+To what extent is the project on-track to be delivered to time and what are the major risks to on-time completion? - 10.
+What operational or whole-of-life risks have emerged or changed during the delivery of the project, and has the asset owner/operator been informed of these risks? - 11.
 What are the key risks to quality in the asset delivery and how are these being monitored and mitigated?